Mini Mangonel

 NUSTEM, July 2021

 A simple catapult design that’s as easy to make as possible, uses cheap materials, and lends itself to exploratory improvement.
-Great as an end-of-term activity for a class, at home on a rainy afternoon, or for big drop-in events as and when we can think of doing things like that again.
+Great as an end-of-term activity for a class, at home on a rainy afternoon, or for big drop-in events.

 We’ve written previously about ‘tinkering’: exploring mechanisms and engineering through experimental play.
 The idea isn’t new, but thinking about the value of tinkering in both formal and informal learning settings has been spearheaded recently by The Tinkering Studio at the Exploratorium in San Francisco.
 They’ve done some fabulous work over the years, which has been highly influential in visitor centre circles – not least here in Newcastle, where both the Discovery Museum’s Play+Invent Space and Life Science Centre’s Maker Studio have very much drawn on the ethos of tinkering.